jcausey-astate/NoduleX_code/README.md

 Many of the scripts contained here have several command-line options available.
 Run the scripts with the `--help` option to see a usage listing.

+### Requirements
+* Python2.7, `pip`
+    - A requirements file `NoduleX_python_requirements.txt` is provided listing required Python packages.
+You can install them using:
+        - `pip install -r NoduleX_python_requirements.txt`
+    - Setting up a virtual environment is recommended.
+* QIF feature extraction requires Octave (version tested was 4.2.0), or MATLAB (with some modifications to the helper scripts, see QIF_extraction/README.md).
+* A POSIX-compatible system (Linux, Mac OS, or Linux shell under Windows) is assumed; many scripts given are written in Bash shell syntax.

 ### Running the CNN models against validation data
 Use the script `keras_CNN/keras_evaluate.py`, providing the correct model .json file (from `data/CNN_models`) and matching weights .hd5 file (from `data/CNN_weights`) and a dataset .hd5 file (from `data/CNN_datasets`).
 For example: